Nkcemeka/Snap2MIDI/README.md

     ```

 ## Extraction
-To extract the audio snapshots/segments and the corresponding labels for a dataset of your choice, go to the extractors folder and run the necessary code using the following below as a guide (note that the configuration can be used for any dataset; currently, the extraction code supports MAESTRO, GuitarSet, MusicNet, and Slakh):
+To extract the audio snapshots/segments and the corresponding labels for a dataset of your choice, go to the extractors folder and run the necessary code using the following below as a guide (note that the configuration can be used for any dataset; currently, the extraction code supports MAESTRO, GuitarSet, MusicNet, MAPS and Slakh).
+Also be aware of the different modes for extraction; for example, the HfT mode allows you to extract your features based on the hFT-Transformer architecture design.
+This 'modal feature' was done to accomodate modes that might not follow the general narrative:

 ```
-python snap_extract.py --args.load "./confs/snap_conf.yml"
+python -u snap_extract.py --mode="general" --config_path="./confs/snap_conf.json"
 ```

+You can also edit and run the extract.sh file.

 ## Training
 To train an architecture (e.g OnsetsAndFrames), you can go to the train_scripts/onsets_and_frames folder